tonymyatt/SegmentSyncer/README.md

-Reads Strava segments and allows the monitoring of movement of users on the leaderboard.
+Reads Strava segments and allows the monitoring of users movement on the leaderboard.